What are the specific insurance coverages tile contractors need to consider when purchasing an insurance program?

 If you’re designing, if you’re making design decisions, if you’re using your expertise or experience to make decisions on where something should go or how it should be set up, you have a contractor’s errors & omissions exposure.

 The contractor’s E&O insurance covers the impact of a design decision on a potential loss for your customer.

 If something happens and it’s based on a design decision, understand that there is most likely a gap in your general liability where you will not have coverage for that.
 If that happens, the fallback is contractor’s errors and omissions insurance, which is professional liability coverage, similar to what accountants or lawyers would have.
 When you use your professional expertise, there will be a professional liability loss.

 Cost of Tile Contractor Insurance

-The key to getting the best rates, the most competitive rate is to find an insurance provider that wants to write your business.
-That might sound obvious at face value, but here’s the nuance, there are a lot of companies that will write a tile contractor, that doesn’t mean that all of those companies actually really want to write tile contractors insurance.
+The key to getting the best rates, the most competitive rate, is to find an insurance provider that wants to write your business.
+That might sound obvious at face value, but here’s the nuance, there are a lot of companies that will write a tile contractor, but that doesn’t mean that all of those companies want to write tile contractors insurance.

 Just having access to a company does not mean that company is going to have the most competitive rate or the most competitive rate consistently, which is a big key.

-Tile, stone and flooring installer insurance is designed to protect your business.
+Tile, stone, and flooring installer insurance are designed to protect your business.